-The Semper Fi Kids Camp provides at-risk children with a one-week camping experience to help them gain confidence, build skills to increase resiliency and forge meaningful relationships with peers in similar circumstances.
+The Semper Fi Kids Camp pairs children of injured marines with Outdoor Odyssey youth mentors on a one-week camping experience to help them gain confidence, build skills to increase resiliency and forge meaningful relationships with peers in similar circumstances.
 Camps are located throughout the US.

 Air Force Services Activity Child and Youth Programs Space Camp is hosted by the US Space and Rocket Center.
 While at camp youth will have an opportunity to experience one of the following:

 - Space Academy (ages 12-14)

 - Aviation Challenge Mach II (ages 12-14)

 - SCUBA Diving (Mission Specialist Track) (ages 15-18)

 Cost: Lodging, meals, and activity fees are centrally funded beginning upon arrival to Space Camp.
 Airfare or POV travel costs and spending money are the responsibility of the attendee.